Hassene26/PoS-Captcha/README.md

 1. **Session start.** Site X's backend signs `{siteId, nonce, ts}` with its Ed25519 private key and hands the blob to the user's browser.
 The widget posts it to `POST /api/session/start`; the verifier checks signature, freshness, and nonce-replay, then opens a session bound to `siteId`.
 2. **Commitment.** Widget asks the local Prover for its 64MB plot's Merkle root hashes and sends them to `POST /api/commitment/register`.
 3. **Challenge.** Verifier picks a random seed, encrypts `{seed, sessionId}` with AES-GCM, and returns it (`POST /api/challenge/issue`).
+4. **Consent.** The Prover suspends the request and exposes it via `GET /pending-consent`.
+The browser extension polls that endpoint, opens an Allow/Deny popup showing the requesting `siteId`, and posts the user's decision back via `POST /consent`.
+If denied or no decision after 30 s → fail closed.
-4. **Proving.** Widget forwards the encrypted blob to the Prover.
-The Prover runs the byte-chained path generator for 70 iterations: each target depends on the plot byte read at the previous target.
-Returns 70 bytes (AES-encrypted).
+5. **Proving.** On Allow, the Prover runs the byte-chained path generator for 70 iterations: each target depends on the plot byte read at the previous target.
+Returns 70 bytes + the consent wait time (so the verifier doesn't punish slow human reaction), all AES-encrypted.
-5. **Path reconstruction + sampling.** Verifier calls `derivePathChain(seed, numBlockGroups, proofBytes)` in native Rust to rebuild the target chain, samples 1%, and asks the Prover for Merkle inclusion proofs on those targets.
+6. **Path reconstruction + sampling.** Verifier calls `derivePathChain(seed, numBlockGroups, proofBytes)` in native Rust to rebuild the target chain, samples 1%, and asks the Prover for Merkle inclusion proofs on those targets.
-6. **Verification.** Verifier checks the 2-second time bound and Merkle inclusion against the committed root hashes.
+7. **Verification.** Verifier subtracts `consent_wait_ms` from wall-clock elapsed, checks the resulting compute time against the 2 s bound, and verifies Merkle inclusion against the committed root hashes.
 On success, it signs an EdDSA JWT with `aud = siteId`, `exp = +5 min`, `jti = uuid`, and returns it.
-7. **Site-side login.** User presents the JWT to site X. Site X validates it offline (`alg = EdDSA`, `aud == siteId`, `exp`) using the cached verifier public key.
+8. **Site-side login.** User presents the JWT to site X. Site X validates it offline (`alg = EdDSA`, `aud == siteId`, `exp`) using the cached verifier public key.
 No callback required.